Safety Tips and Travel Insurance for Visitors China

 Travel Insurance for China

 When traveling to China, you will want one of two different types of coverage.
 Travel medical insurance plans cover medical emergencies and offer additional benefits like medical evacuation and trip interruption coverage.
-Your other option, trip cancellation insurance, offers the same benefits but also covers the cost of your flight to Asia and other travel expenses.
+Your other option, trip cancellation insurance, offers the same benefits but covers the cost of your flight to Asia and other travel expenses.

 Travel Medical Insurance Plans for Visitors